 - Flexibility and adaptability, given sometimes rapidly changing priorities

-- Ability to think strategically to help shape the district leader program
+- The ability to think strategically to help shape the district leader program

-- Ability to initiate and lead a variety of projects
+- The ability to initiate and lead a variety of projects

-- Ability to work on a team and as an independent self-starter
+- The ability to work on a team and as an independent self-starter

-- Ongoing federal, state and local legislative advocacy
+- Actively participate in ongoing federal, state and local legislative advocacy

-- Implementation of at least one project in one or more of the following animal protection priorities: companion animals, eating with a conscience and wildlife protection
+- Develop and implement a local action plan in one or more of the following animal protection priorities: companion animals, eating with a conscience and wildlife protection

-- Current HSUS membership or greater philanthropic commitment
+- Be a current HSUS member or have made a greater philanthropic commitment

-District leaders commit to an average of one to three hours per week for a minimum of one year; some weeks will require more time and other weeks will not require any time at all.
+District leaders commit to an average of one to three hours per week for a minimum of one year; some weeks will require more time and other weeks, less.
 Ongoing participation is preferred.

 - Must be able to learn and follow all HSUS guidelines and policies and follow directions given by staff

-- Access to a computer with Microsoft Office and Internet capabilities, a phone and reliable transportation
+- Have access to a computer with Microsoft Office and Internet capabilities, a phone and reliable transportation

-- Please review the district leader volunteer position description, requirements and restrictions above to determine if this opportunity is the right fit.
-Then view the list of open congressional districts.
+- View the list of open congressional districts to see if a district leader is needed in your district.
 If you live in an open congressional district, please complete and submit the district leader volunteer application for your state below.

 - Not sure which congressional district you live in?
 Look it up!
-Simply fill out your zip code and address in our lookup form; your congressional district number will be listed in the results under the name of your U.S. representative.
+Simply enter your zip code and address in our lookup form; your congressional district number will be listed in the results under the name of your U.S. representative.